Arts & Aesthetics

 Ongoing research projects:

-- Aesthetic Dividuations - Ritzer, Ott
+- Aesthetic Dividuations - Ivo Ritzer (Bayreuth), Michaela Ott (Hamburg)

-This research Section addresses the multiplicity of artworks.
+This research Section addresses the muliplicity of artworks.
 Hence, instead of taking given unities in aesthetics for granted as our starting point, we will focus on ongoing processes of creation, mediation and interpretation as well as how artworks shape and are shaped by material and social conditions.